Home

 • Representative; it must reflect the diversity of the community.

-LaDoris Cordell was the Independent Police Auditor for San Jose from 2010 to 2015, and served on San Francisco’s Blue Ribbon Panel on Transparency, Accountability, and Fairness in Law Enforcement in 2015.
+LaDoris Cordell has been a Superior Court Judge, the Independent Police Auditor for San Jose from 2010 to 2015, and served on San Francisco’s Blue Ribbon Panel on Transparency, Accountability, and Fairness in Law Enforcement in 2015.
 She is the recipient of too many awards to list.
-Don’t miss this chance to hear from one of California’s premier jurists— RSVP today!
+Don’t miss this chance to hear from one of California’s premier jurists.

 Ways to Help